infiniteflight/infiniteflight-localization/README.md

 ## Adding support for a new language

-To begin translating Infinite Flight into a new language, create a new file called `AppResources.[code].resx`.
+To begin translating Infinite Flight into a new language, create a new file called `strings/AppResources.[code].resx`.
 This code should be the two-digit ISO-639-1 language code, which you can reference from [here](https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes).

+Once you have edited this, you can add translations using the same code inside `ServerMessages` and `Tips`.

 ## How to edit

-Localization files are in `resx` format, which is a version of XML designated for localizing app strings.
+Localization string files are in `resx` format, which is a version of XML designated for localizing app strings.
 This means you can edit these files inside a text editor or using a specialist editor.

 ### Recommended: ResxResourceManager
 _This is only supported on Windows_